centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 Go to the **Configuration \> Plugin Packs** menu.

-> Configure the proxy @TODO@(add the link ref:proxyimp) to allow the Centreon server to access the Internet.
+> [Configure the proxy](../administration/parameters/centreon-ui#proxy-configuration) to allow the Centreon server to access the Internet.

 Install the **Base Generic** Plugin Pack by moving your cursor on it and by clicking on **+** icon (it is a prerequisite to the installation of any other Plugin Packs):